sanjaydevscripts/MAIN_PROJECT/README.md

-#UNDER WATER PLASTIC DETECTION AND IMAGE ENHANCEMENT
+# UNDER WATER PLASTIC DETECTION AND IMAGE ENHANCEMENT

 main project

-#Intro
-Underwater Plastic Detection and Restoration
+# Intro

 The Underwater Plastic Detection and Restoration project aims to develop a robust and intelligent system for identifying plastic waste in underwater environments.
 This system addresses critical challenges in marine pollution tracking by integrating advanced image enhancement techniques with real-time object detection powered by deep learning.